ArtifactGames/abandoned-prealpha-copyplash-web-service/README.md

-# copyplash-web-service
+# Copyplash Web Service

-Web service providing a game session, gathering and syncing data
+A web service developed in Go (Golang), with the Gin Web Framework.